changliao1025/pyflowline/paper.md

 # Example

 A case study was performed for the Susquehanna River Basin (SRB).

-Screenshot of before and after river networks at zoom-in regions are used to illustrate the capability of model.
+Screenshots of before and after river networks at zoom-in regions are used to illustrate the capability of the model.

-# Acknowledgement
+# Acknowledgment

-The model described in this repository was supported by:
+The model described in this repository was supported by the following:

 * Earth System Model Development and Regional and Global Modeling and Analysis program areas of the U.S. Department of Energy, Office of Science, Office of Biological and Environmental Research as part of the multi-program, collaborative Integrated Coastal Modeling (ICoM) project.